vmware-archive/liota/README.md

 It requires a Python 2.7 environment already installed.

 ## Autostarting Liota Daemon
-For starting liotad.py in background automatically at reboot, start autostartliota service present at location:
+For starting liotad.py in background automatically at reboot perform the following steps:

+* Copy autostartliota script present in scripts folder to location:
 ```bash
   /etc/init.d/
 ```

 To enable/disable the autostart service perform the following steps:

 ### On Debian/Ubuntu: